ydusf/Network-Visualisation-Tool/README.md

 2. Install dependencies:

+- Navigate to root directory and run `npm install`

-3. Set up environment variables:
+4. Set up environment variables:

 - Create a `.env` file and add the necessary variables.